Strong-field Gravitational Wave Lensing in the Kerr Background: Results and Implications

+Since in a GW search, the goal is essentially to find the template-bank member that has the smallest mismatch with the detector data, we are therefore interested in the mismatch optimized over all of the members of the unlensed waveform family.
+For a target waveform $h_{\rm target}$ whose match we wish to maximize using the template waveforms $h_{\rm template}$, we define \emph{fitting factor} $(\textrm{FF})$ as the maximized match~\cite{Lindblom:2008cm}:

+where, motivated by real GW searches, the maximization is done over the $4$D space of binary's intrinsic parameters ($\Theta_{\rm opt}$): chirp mass, mass ratio, and the aligned spin components.
+The fully optimized mismatch is, therefore, $1-\textrm{FF}$.

+For illustration, we consider a \texttt{GW150914}-like event, consisting of two coalescing Schwarzchild BHs of masses $m_1 = 36.9~\mathrm{M}_\odot$, and $m_2 = 32.8~\mathrm{M}_\odot$\footnote{We use the maximum-likelihood values of the 1D-marginalized posteriors from the `C01:Mixed' channel of `IGWN-GWTC2p1-v2-GW150914\_095045\_PEDataRelease\_mixed\_cosmo.h5'.
+Posterior samples are available at \href{https://zenodo.org/records/6513631}{Zenodo}.}~\cite{LIGOScientific:2016aoc, LIGOScientific:2018mvr, KAGRA:2021vkt}.
+The source is at a distance of $r_{\rm SO}=402.6~\rm{Mpc}$.
+Although including cosmological effects such as redshift are straightforward, we neglect them here for simplicity.
+The redshift of the source is $0.12$, which is quite small and can be ignored without any major effects for this demonstration.
+We choose the lens mass as $M=100~\mathrm{M}_\odot$.
+Moreover, the distance between the source and lens $r_{\rm SL}$ is chosen to be $100M$ or $10^4 ~\mathrm{M}_\odot\sim 4\times 10^{-16} \mathrm{Mpc}$, which is much smaller than the distance between the source and observer.
 We orient our binary source such that its angular momentum points away from the lens (i.e., antiparallel to the source-lens line), this ensures that the lens experiences an approximately plane GW with purely positive helicity ($h=+2$).
 We further specialize to the case of on-axis ($\gamma=0$) scattering, where the spin of the lens is parallel to the line joining the source and lens.
-At the observer, this corresponds to an inclination (angle between the source-observer line and the binary orbital angular momentum) of $\iota=180^\circ- \theta_o= 180^\circ - 30^\circ=150^\circ$.
+The source-lens line is set at an angle of $\theta_o$ with respect to the lens-observer line.
+At the observer, this corresponds to an inclination (angle between the source-observer line and the binary orbital angular momentum) of $\iota = \pi - \theta_o $.
 Finally, given the axisymmetry of the setup about the z-axis (the source-lens line which is parallel to the lens spin and the source-orbital angular momentum), we choose the azimuthal angle $\phi_o=0^\circ$ without loss of generality.
 The setup is visually presented in Fig.~\ref{sec:geometry}.